Lansdowne, Maryland: Geography

 Lansdowne is located at 39°14′35″N 76°39′30″W (39.2431, −76.6585).
-It is bounded to the northeast by the border of Baltimore City, to the northwest by the former Baltimore and Ohio Railroad (now CSX Transportation), separating the area from Arbutus to the west, to the south by the Patapsco River, which forms the boundary with Anne Arundel County, and to the east by the Baltimore–Washington Parkway, separating Lansdowne from Baltimore Highlands to the east.
+It is bounded to the northeast by the border of Baltimore, to the northwest by the former Baltimore and Ohio Railroad (now CSX Transportation), separating the area from Arbutus to the west, to the south by the Patapsco River, which forms the boundary with Anne Arundel County, and to the east by the Baltimore–Washington Parkway, separating Lansdowne from Baltimore Highlands to the east.

 According to the United States Census Bureau, the CDP has a total area of 6.2 km2, of which 5.9 km2 is land and 0.3 km2, or 5.30%, is water.

 Roads

 Lansdowne Road

 Lansdowne Road is a main road which travels through Lansdowne into South Baltimore (city).
 The road starts at Hollins Ferry Road and travels west past Lansdowne High School to Hammonds Ferry Road, then to Washington Boulevard.